dbrizard/elwaspatid/paper/paper.md

 ---
-title: 'elwasptaid: A Python package to compute space-time diagrams for the propagation of elastic waves in 1D rods'
+title: 'elwaspatid: A Python package to compute space-time diagrams for the propagation of elastic waves in 1D rods'
 tags:
   - Python
   - mechanics